cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-sequence.md

 `CREATE SEQUENCE` conforms to the SQL standard, with the following exceptions:

 -   You obtain the next value using the `nextval()` function instead of the `NEXT VALUE FOR` expression specified in the SQL standard.
--   The `OWNED BY` clause is a Greenplum Database extension.
+-   The `OWNED BY` clause is a Cloudberry Database extension.

 ## See Also